Skip to main content

 • scripts that already run in Node, Bun, or another fetch-compatible runtime

-This is the best fit when you want current values at runtime, generated types, and fewer plaintext files on disk.
+This is the best fit when you want current values at runtime, generated types, and less config glue in app code.

 Use the CLI for setup, management, and local files